 Interestingly enough, the traditional ways of making olive oil have not changed much since the early days, even as the plants have made their way to the new world.

 In the past, all olives were hand-harvested.
 Today, some producers still hand-pick their olives, as some terrain is more challenging for machines to navigate.
-More often, producers use a machine that gently shakes the trees so the olives fall onto a sheet below.
+More often, producers use a machine that shakes the trees so the olives fall onto a net or catch frame below.

 This is a faster method – approximately four times faster – than hand-picking olives.
 As olive oil is best when the olives are pressed immediately after harvest, this allows producers to quickly move from the harvest to pressing phase.

-Today, virgin olive oil and extra virgin olive oil (EVOO) are still cold pressed via mechanical methods.
+Today, virgin olive oil and extra virgin olive oil (EVOO) are still cold extracted via mechanical methods.

-While the presses are much larger and often powered by electricity, the concept is the same: the oil is extracted purely by crushing the olives.
-As the oil is never heated at any point during production, these olive oils remain packed with health benefits.
+While the technology is more sophisticated, the concept is the same: the oil is mechanically extracted from the olives.
+As the tempartures are carefully controlled during production, these olive oils remain packed with health benefits.
 That is why EVOO is the finest olive oil available for purchase.
-Once the oil is extracted, it is separated from the oil by a centrifuge.

 While the production of EVOO and virgin olive oils have hardly changed, regular olive oil and light olive oil are made with a blend of virgin olive oil and refined olive oil.
 (Read more about the different types of olive oil here.)